 “When a man strikes his male or female slave with a rod so hard that the slave dies under his hand, he shall be punished.
 If, however, the slave survives for a day or two, he is not to be punished, since the slave is his own property.”

 No matter how any apologist tries to spin the harsh and disturbing reality of God’s endorsement of slavery in the Bible, these passages among numerous others clearly show that at least some forms of Biblical slavery were not only of the “indentured servitude” variety, but included the right to beat slaves just short of murder since they were – as the Bible states – the property of another human being.
 To be a man of God and simply ignore or justify slavery – the insidious act of trying to own another human being no matter how we try to rationalize it makes absolutely no sense.
-However, if Jesus was actually speaking as the Roman emperor Titus, as we have explored throughout this writing, and Paul was working for the Roman Empire to promote its Jesus cult, the lack of their condemnation of slavery and Paul’s justification of it makes perfect sense.
+However, if Jesus was actually speaking as the Roman emperor Titus, as we have explored throughout this chapter, and Paul was working for the Roman Empire to promote its Jesus cult, the lack of their condemnation of slavery and Paul’s justification of it makes perfect sense.

-The extent of the Romans’ success is borne out to this very day in the astounding fact that Christianity is now the most popular religion in the world by far, with over two billion adherents, just under a third of the current world population, while those who adhere to Judaism is anywhere between only 13 to 14 million.
-The Romans may have been the greatest antisemites in history, and did their job well in rendering the old version of Judaism essentially irrelevant in terms of creating a rival religion which would allow for Judaism to be limited to a relatively small number of people compared to the enormous following of Christianity.
-Contrary to the opinion of many modern-day Christians, the antisemitism within the Gospels is not accidental.
+The extent of the Romans’ success is borne out to this very day in the fact that Christianity is now the most popular religion in the world by far, with over two billion adherents, just under a third of the current world population, while those who adhere to Judaism is anywhere between only 13 to 14 million.
+The Romans may have been the greatest anti-Semites in history, and did their job well in rendering the old version of Judaism essentially irrelevant in terms of creating a rival religion which would allow for Judaism to be limited to a relatively small number of people compared to the enormous following of Christianity.
+Contrary to the opinion of many modern-day Christians, the anti-Semitism within the Gospels is not accidental.
 As stated previously, it is quite deliberate, and can be no more blatantly seen than in the words of the Jewish crowd who demanded Jesus be crucified, from Matthew 27:25.

 “Let his blood be on us and on our children!”

 The Roman governor Pilate literally washed his hands before the crowd, proclaiming his innocence, stating it was the Jews’ responsibility for having Jesus killed.
-Many Christians past and present have used Christianity’s antisemitic scripture passages to justify their own antisemitism.
-The very notion of a new religion with supposedly devout Jewish origins being antisemitic, is a contradiction and is suspicious on its face, and makes no sense.
-However, if the authors of the Gospels were not Jewish, or sold out Jews to a Roman agenda, and one of their goals was to undermine the Jewish people and their religion for their own selfish purposes, the antisemitism makes perfect sense.
-Since the Romans, who were known antisemites, are shown in such a positive light in the Gospels, it is all the more reason to suspect a Roman origin for the religion, especially since no Jewish-based religion at that time in which the Jews were engaged in a century-long war with the Romans would have had a positive word to say about them.
+Many Christians past and present have used Christianity’s anti-Semitic scripture passages to justify their own anti-Semitism.
+The very notion of a new religion with supposedly devout Jewish origins being anti-Semitic, is a contradiction and is suspicious on its face, and makes no sense.
+However, if the authors of the Gospels were not Jewish, or sold out Jews to a Roman agenda, and one of their goals was to undermine the Jewish people and their religion for their own selfish purposes, the anti-Semitism makes perfect sense.
+Since the Romans, who were known anti-Semites, are portrayed in such a positive light in the Gospels, it is all the more reason to suspect a Roman origin for the religion, especially since no Jewish-based religion at that time in which the Jews were engaged in a century-long war with the Romans would have had a positive word to say about them.
 The “Dead Sea Scrolls” from the time of Jesus prove this fact, since as stated previously, they describe a vision of an uncompromising militant Messiah who waged war on his enemies, not a pacifist one who told his followers to “turn the other cheek,” “love your enemies,” and advocated paying taxes to Caesar as found in the New Testament.
 Nor do the authentic scriptures of the Scrolls speak of “God-fearing” Romans who were “more faithful” than the people of Israel, as found in the famous story of the faithful Roman centurion whose servant was cured by Jesus in the Gospels of Matthew and Luke.
 It is clear to see from these examples, the “Dead Sea Scrolls,” far from validating the authenticity of traditional Biblical Christianity, blatantly exposes its fraudulence.

 All of this clearly demonstrates that the Gospels were written as Roman propaganda for ignorant Jews and slaves who would buy this “pacifist Messiah” and his new version of Judaism, with the goal of replacing the militant radical messianic Jewish movement for the benefit of Rome.
 The Romans accomplished this by stealing their fraudulent religions’ “history” from the very movement they were trying to undermine.
 What the Romans invented as “Christian history” was actually messianic Jewish and Maccabean history.
 The Romans were able to pass off the true identities of these people as “Christians” by doing such things as stealing the identities of the historical Jewish messianic zealots “Simon” and “John,” and turning them into the Christian disciples “Simon Peter” and “John” of the Gospels.
 It is critical to note that, like the awaited Messiah found in the “Dead Sea Scrolls” we looked at previously, these characters found in “Wars of the Jews” upon whom the pacifist Christian apostles were based, were actually Jewish militant messianic zealots who waged war against Rome, not pacifists who taught their followers to “turn the other cheek.”
 As also stated previously, had Jesus been a historical person, he would have also been a militant messianic zealot just like the historical Simon and John.
 The stark contrast between the awaited Messiah of the “Dead Sea Scrolls” and the Messiah of the New Testament provide startling historical documentation for how the Romans literally took the authentic Jewish militant Messiah and turned him into the pacifist Messiah Jesus for their purposes.